lacaulac/troubadour/README.md

 - Import and export from M3U8 files!
     - Kinda limited at the moment, but definitely going to get better

+## How to use
+There's no binary release available as of yet, so starting it from the source is required.
+You need to have NW.js installed and in your path.

+- `npm install` or `yarn`
+- `nw .`

 ## What it's made of

 - NW.js for most of it (https://nwjs.io)